hally166/flowSpectrum/README.md

 The save options are TRUE and FALSE.
 TRUE will save a PNG into the working directory.
 FALSE will output to the R session.
 Set then granularity of the plot using bins =

-Defaults are: theme='viridis', save=FALSE, bins=512
+Defaults are: theme='viridis', save=FALSE, bins=512,normalize=FALSE

-### ToDo - 09July21

-Handling negative numbers

-Autogating